 - Profession: People’s occupation also influences their purchasing ability.
 An office-going person always prefers formal dresses rather than a casual or funky t-shirt.

 This simplest method of market segmentation depends on the geographical location of customers.
 It means that the purchasing habit of one location differs from another location or country.
 For instance, lifestyle products or branded apparels have high demand in metro cities rather than small towns.
 Even the banking requirements of rural areas also differ from urban areas.
 Different kinds of banking products, schemes are designed to keep in mind the requirements and preferences of each customer group of various regions.
 The requirement of clothes, foods, home appliances of hilly people would not be similar to the demand of the inhabitants of desert regions or dry places.

 3. Psychographic Segmentation

 In this premise, the consumers are classified on the basis of their psychological traits such as attitude, personality, lifestyle, and habit.
 It is assumed that an individual’s buying decision depends on personality and lifestyle.
 According to an individual’s personal traits, the market divides the consumers as innovators, adapters, ambitious, laggards.
 Personality and lifestyle influence purchasing habit and decisions to a great extent.
 A person who is living a luxurious lifestyle feels the need for an air conditioner and television in every room, whereas a person who prefers to live a conservative lifestyle considers it a luxury.

 4. Behavioral Segmentation

-In this segmentation process, the marketers consider an individual’s knowledge and attitude about the usages of product or service.
+In this segmentation process, the marketers consider an individual’s knowledge and attitude about the usages of a product or service.
 Several variables are considered for behavioral segmentation.
 These are –

 - User Status: Before launching any new product or the new version of the old products, the marketers target this consumer group.
 Here potential buyers are classified as regular users, occasional users, and non-users.